-The Jacaranda House occupies a heavily constrained secondary frontage along a very narrow lane in an inner urban setting.
-Our brief was to make a small secondary dwelling that is a joyful, sunny, compact and economical place to live, that opened up to the beautiful existing gardens spaces, and that could accommodate the needs of a mobility challenged person in the future without extensive amendments.
+The Jacaranda House occupies a heavily constrained secondary frontage along a narrow lane in an inner urban setting.
+Our brief was to make a small secondary dwelling that was a joyful, sunny, compact and economical place to live, that opened up to the beautiful existing gardens spaces, and that could accommodate the needs of a mobility challenged person in the future without extensive amendments.

 The house has a tapered wedge form – that orients the interior spaces towards the jacaranda and established garden beds, and facilitates the required vehicle turning movement off the narrow lane.
 Stairs and bathrooms occupy the lane frontage, and are shaped to minimise their area for efficiency – and form sculpted recesses that flute the lane facade.

-This compact 63sqm dwelling holds a compact living/dining kitchen area with a small day-bed alcove that could accomodate a full bed in the event that the owner was confined to living on the lower level.
+This compact 63sqm dwelling holds a living/dining kitchen area with a small day-bed alcove that could accomodate a full bed in the event that the owner was confined to living on the lower level.
 A small bathroom and laundry ensure that all of the essential daily life functions are available in the 41sqm ground floor footprint.
 The upper level holds a loft bedroom, ensuite and small study nook that looks into the tree canopy and could accommodate an independent carer, if needed, in future.

 The complex site and planning controls required input from eight specialist consultants.
 The succinct formal strategy was able to accommodate these issues and challenges, without sacrificing its integrity in terms of site response and architectural character.